ilhamhanif/gcs-bucket-notif-log-bq/README.md

 ### 1. Running the Object Sequencer

-A script main.go had been created to orchestrate GCS objects under /sequencer folder.
+A script `main.go` had been created to orchestrate GCS objects under `/sequencer` folder.
-This sequencer script will create 10000 files in GCS and directly delete it after.
-It will create total 20000 events to be processed in Cloud Function.
+This sequencer script will create 10000 files in GCS and directly delete it after which create 20000 events total to be processed in Cloud Function.

-Make sure to change the project_id variable to match your GCP Project ID created above.
+Make sure to change the _**project_id**_ variable to match your GCP Project ID created before.

 ![Sequencer Project ID](./docs/src/img/sequencer-project-id.png)